 Step 15.
 Once the Epoxy Clay is hard to the touch, bend back the mold and remove the faceted charm impression.

 Step 16.
 Double check the Epoxy Clay faceted insert will fit into the bezel.
 If it is too large, use a pair of scissors to cut away a bit of the excess.

 Preparing Your Nunn Design Bezels:

 Step 17.
 The Nunn Design Findings are oxidized to provide the aged look to the precious metal plating.
 To remove any excess oxidization, get the tip of a Q-Tip wet with rubbing alcohol and clean the bezel thoroughly.

-Gluing the Crystal Clay Faceted Charm into the Bezel:
+Gluing the Epoxy Clay Faceted Charm into the Bezel:

 Step 18.
 Squeeze a little dab of E6000 glue onto a piece of plastic.
 Apply some of the glue onto a toothpick and smear it around into the base of the bezel.
-Press in the Crystal Clay faceted impression.
-Use a wet-wipe to remove any of the excess glue off of the bezel if any squeezed out when applying the Crystal Clay faceted charm.
+Press in the Epoxy Clay faceted impression.
+Use a wet-wipe to remove any of the excess glue off of the bezel if any squeezed out when applying the Epoxy Clay faceted charm.

 Get Notified of Next Series of Online Classes!

 If you would like to know when our next series of online classes will begin, please sign-up to be notified.
 All class supplies are available both wholesale and retail.
 Classes consist of tutorials and videos that can be viewed at any time.

 For this tutorial, you will only need the following items from the 2020 Spring Semester class supplies: